-Looking to program the Yaesu FT-60?
+Want to program the Yaesu FT-60?
 Here's an example chapter from the Handheld Radio Field Guide to show you how.

 Yaesu FT-60 chapter (PDF)

-Looking to program the Baofeng UV-5R?
+Want to program the Baofeng UV-5R?
 Here's an example chapter from the Handheld Radio Field Guide to show you how.

 Baofeng UV-5R chapter (PDF)